Chess Engines Explained: How They Changed Modern Chess

 Chess engines have transformed how players prepare for games.
 Before engines, preparation relied on memorizing published theory and analyzing games by hand.
 Today, grandmasters routinely run their pet opening lines through Stockfish to verify accuracy, discover novelties, and refine move orders.
 The result is that opening theory has expanded enormously, and the margin for error in high-level play has shrunk.

 For club players, engines are equally valuable.
 After a game you can feed the moves into an engine to identify where you went wrong and what the best alternatives were.
 This kind of objective feedback accelerates improvement in a way that self-analysis alone cannot match.
+For a broader look at how technology fits into a complete training routine, see our guide to chess training with technology.

 Raising the Standard of Competitive Play